easytarget/pyPWMd/README.md

 Mon Sep 30 12:09:43 2024 :: Listening on: /run/pwm/pyPWMd.sock
 ```
 This needs to be run as root, in the background.
 There are many ways of doing this:
-- In the example below I simply background the daemon process
+* In the example below I simply background the daemon process
-  - TODO: see if I can make the process background itself? research needed.
-- When testing I tend to run it in a detached [`screen`](https://www.gnu.org/software/screen/manual/screen.html) session, so I can reattach and see logs/errors as needed.
+* When testing I tend to run it in a detached [`screen`](https://www.gnu.org/software/screen/manual/screen.html) session, so I can reattach and see logs/errors as needed.
-- TODO: document how to run as a systemd service; in principle easy but I'd like to set access via a `pwm` group as part of this.
+* *TODO: document how to run as a systemd service; in principle easy but I'd like to set access via a `pwm` group as part of this*.

 #### A little note on security..
 The daemon process runs as the root user, and is written by 'some bloke on the internet' in python.
 Be sure you trust it before using it..